mhofer117/ispconfig-ddns-module/README.md

 - Tokens can be restricted to individual DNS zones, DNS records and records types (A/AAAA)
 - Allows updating A (IPv4) and AAAA (IPv6) records
 - The update script shares the same authentication rate-limiting / blocking method from base ISPConfig
+- Works in multi-server setups if the DB-Table is created on all servers, [see discussion](https://github.com/mhofer117/ispconfig-ddns-module/issues/4#issuecomment-1437604492)

 ## Screenshots
 ![Overview page screenshot](https://user-images.githubusercontent.com/3976393/141506890-7c235b39-6ad9-4519-a482-4f2e8d44740c.png)